paritytech/polkadot/roadmap/implementors-guide/validity-subsystems-overview.md

 ## Misbehavior Arbitration

 The misbehavior arbitration subsystem kicks in when two validator nodes disagree about a candidate's validity.
-In this case, _all_ validators, not just those assigned to its parachain, weigh in on the validity of this candidate.
-The minority is slashed.
+It is currently minimally specified pending future work.

 ### Incoming Messages

+Note: this section is likely to change in a future PR.

 - **Statement Distribution**: Two validator nodes disgree on this candidate's validity, please figure it out
 - **Statement Distribution**: I noticed a validator contradicting itself about this candidate's validity, please figure it out

 ### Outgoing Messages

+Note: this section is likely to change in a future PR.

 - **Overseer**: the majority of nodes agree that this candidate is valid/invalid; here is a list of minority voters to slash